-Prereq: Minimum of one year's study on instrument and ability to read music Comments: May be repeated any number of times for credit.

-Description: This course provides opportunity for brass instrumentalists to work in a performance group.
+Class hours: 2 lecture/lab Prereq: Minimum of one year's study on instrument and ability to read music Comments: May be repeated any number of times for credit.
+Description: This course provides opportunity for string instrumentalists in a performance group.
 Repertoire ranges from Renaissance and Baroque to contemporary popular music.